Strataca: Construction

 Beginning in 1923, miners and visitors went underground in groups no larger than ten, as that was the maximum capacity of the singular elevator.
 The ride often sprinkled salt on riders.

 The shaft never took up a load of salt while carrying miners.
 In fact, when the elevator transported people, salt production below had to stop.
 For this reason, the visionaries of the salt museum knew a project could not get underway without construction of a new shaft.
 In cooperation with Underground Vaults & Storage, the storage company located in the mine, the two entities agreed to share the cost of the shaft, making the Kansas Underground Salt Museum a viable reality.

 The shaft had to be drilled through one of the world's largest aquifers.
-The Ogallala Aquifer covers around 174000 sqmi in eight states and can be as deep as 1000 ft.
-In this area, it is known as the Equus Beds and is about 130 ft thick at the site of the museum.
+The Miocene-Pliocene Ogallala Aquifer covers around 174000 sqmi in eight states and can be as deep as 1000 ft.
+In this area, a Pleistocene aquifer known as the Equus Beds extends from the Ogallala and is about 130 ft thick at the site of the museum.
 For efficient construction without water seepage, the aquifer was frozen.
 That allowed miners to dig through the aquifer and encase the shaft in concrete.

 Shaft construction was handled by Thyssen Mining Company, a Canadian contractor.
 The project got underway March 8, 2004, and took just a day shy of one year to complete.
 Thyssen utilized the expertise of Moretrench American Corporation for the ground freezing.
 The process required the sinking of 24 separate pipes to a depth of 150 ft.
 A liquid nitrogen and salt brine solution pumped into the pipes brought the temperature down to freeze the aquifer.

 Once the frozen condition was accomplished, excavation began using a crane and bucket methods.
 The mining cycle consisted of drilling in six-to eight-foot increments, loading the area with explosives, blasting, then “mucking out” (removing) the blasted material from the shaft.
 The miners would then advance 15 ft and pour the shaft's concrete liner.
 This action was performed with every 15 ft advancement.
 On December 22, 2004, the shaft sinking was completed.
 Finish work on the shaft continued until March 7, 2005.